 The objective of this option course is to provide: i) an analytical training in the critical use of theories of international trade and finance; and ii) an opportunity for students to develop critical understanding of the current policy debate on international trade and development, foreign direct investment and multinational corporations, international migration and labour market issues, regional integration and globalisation, management of open developing economies with large external shocks, dynamics of currency and financial crises, management of exchange rates and capital accounts, international monetary and financial architecture, and other global economic issues.
 Throughout the course, emphasis is placed on understanding theories as well as on testing and evaluating these theoretical propositions in the light of empirical evidence and real world issues.

 The course in International Economics consists of two modules I & II.
-The first module (International Economics I, delivered in the autumn term) covers issues related to international trade and investment.
+The first module (International Economics I, (15PECC019)) covers issues related to international trade and investment.
 It includes topics such as pure theories of international trade (classical, neo-classical, new theories of trade); political economy of protection; welfare analysis of trade policies; trade, growth and development; economics of regional integration and multilateral arrangements (GATT and WTO); international migration and labour markets; multinational corporations and foreign direct investments; the characteristics and effects of globalisation, including the globalisation-growth-income inequality – poverty nexus.

 The second module (International Economics II) deals with international finance and monetary issues.
 It covers topics such as foreign aid, economic development and the gap model; theories of international capital flows; growth-cum-debt model and debt sustainability; foreign exchange markets and exchange rate policies; macroeconomic models with capital flows; currency crisis models; theory of optimal currency area and monetary union; management of capital flows; dynamics of global financial crisis, issues of international governance and cooperation in managing financial flows.